-Acute low back pain is a severely painful back pain which usually comes on suddenly from a movement such as bending over or twisting.
+Acute low back pain is a severely painful back pain that usually comes on suddenly from a movement such as bending over or twisting.
 It often results from a chronic or long-term back injury which flares up worse from time to time.

-Initial treatment of acute low back pain is to make the patient as comfortable as possible and reduce pain and inflammation as quickly as possible.
+The initial treatment of acute low back pain is to make the patient as comfortable as possible and reduce pain and inflammation as quickly as possible.
 Below we outline some simple steps to help relieve acute low back pain.

 Treatment for acute low back pain

 The first thing to do is get into a position of most comfort.
-This could be lying on the back, on the side or front.
+This could be lying on the back, on the side, or front.
 Whatever is least painful is best and may be different for each individual.
-Some people may find keeping moving gives most pain relief.
+Some people may find keeping moving gives the most pain relief.
 The psoas position lying on the back with the knees bent and up on a chair can often be the best position.

-Tens or transcutaneous electrical nerve stimulation passes electrical signals into the muscles which can block pain signals to the brain and stimulate the muscles into a movement which may also relieve symptoms.
+Tens or transcutaneous electrical nerve stimulation passes electrical signals into the muscles which can block pain signals to the brain and stimulate the muscles into a movement that may also relieve symptoms.

 The use of an inversion table may help relieve symptoms.
 The patient lies on a board and is partially or fully inverted allowing gravity to apply gentle traction to the spine releasing pressure on the tissues and structures of the lower back.

 A full rehabilitation program consisting of back exercises for mobility and strength should be started as soon as possible to avoid any muscle wasting and long-term consequences of the back injury.
 See a sports injury or back pain specialist who can advise on treatment and rehabilitation.
 If any back exercises are painful they should be discontinued.